Her Body and Other Parties by Carmen Maria Machado

 Her Body and Other Parties is a collection of short stories that are centered around the experiences of the female body.
 Although the levels of explicitness when it comes to sex and violence vary story to story, there is a consistent thread of eeriness that binds the stories together: each story is set in a recognizable version of our world with something that is slightly...off.
 Machado uses these strange elements in an otherwise normal setting, whether its spectral apparitions or coyly placed ribbons that must never be untied, to explore the connections between gender, violence, bodily integrity, sex and self in unsettling ways.
-Machado blends the macabre and the ordinary so well together that the reader will occasionally look over their shoulder just to check that everything is alright.
+Machado’s talent to write unsettling and brilliant stories is evident on every page.
+She blends the macabre and the ordinary together so well that the reader will occasionally look over their shoulder and keep the lights on when they finish the book.

 As in any collection of short stories you will find some that resonate more and some that resonate less with you as a reader and your particular circumstances.
-For example a friend of mine who is a new mother admitted to being particularly impacted by the story titled “The Mothers” which narrates the dark and sometimes violent thoughts of a new mom.
-For me personally, the first story “The Husband Stitch”, is a re-telling of the fable of the green-ribbon woman was the most disturbing and thrilling of the lot.
+For example a friend of mine who is a new mother admitted to being particularly impacted by “The Mothers” which narrates the dark and sometimes violent thoughts of a new mom as she explores her role as a caretaker.
+For me personally, the first story “The Husband Stitch” was the one that impacted me the most.
+“The Husband Stich” is a re-telling of the fable of the green-ribbon woman and was utterly disturbing and thrilling without being graphic or gory.
 It left me wanting to simultaneously devour the whole book at once and take it slow to mentally digest each story.
-I chose to do the later which might have been a mistake for me.
-I found that the later stories did not have the same ‘punch’ as the first half especially the two longer pieces which at times felt like they lost some of the tension given the added length but perhaps this a personal preference matter and these stories will resonate with other readers.
+Other stories, like the SUV retelling, did not have the same ‘punch’ for me however I have not watched the show, but other readers who are fans have consistently told me that this story was their favorite.
+Like most collections, there is something for every reader in here.

-Despite the slower pacing of the later stories.
-There is no denying that Machado is an amazing and skillful writer, and her language itself is mesmerizing but where the stories really shine is in the creation of each character’s rich and evolving emotional life in just a few pages.
-The bizzare and often grotesque twists in the fabric of reality are not the ‘gasp’ inducing factor in these stories but rather how they elicit very real and disturbing human reactions and emotions in the characters that live in these worlds.
+Despite the fact that not all of the stories resonated with me, there is no denying that Machado is an amazing and skillful writer, and her language itself is mesmerizing but where the stories really shine is in the creation of each character’s rich and evolving emotional life in just a few pages.
+The bizarre and often grotesque twists in the fabric of reality are not the ‘gasp’ inducing factor in these stories but rather how these supernatural twists elicit very real and disturbing human reactions and emotions in the characters that live in these worlds.
 In this way Machado uses the fantastic to hold a mirror to our often unexamined everyday lives to reveal an image that is just as chilling as any ghost.

 Is the reading experience fun?
 I wouldn’t say it’s necessarily ‘pleasant’ but it’s not supposed to be.
 It is uncomfortable, it makes you think and question and above all, makes you feel.
 These stories defy easy categorization often drawing on elements of horror, erotica, magical realism and fables to tell utterly original and entirely engrossing tales.
 This collection would be a perfect read for a chilly Halloween night but will thrill and entrance any day of the year.